csc-training/hip-programming/docs/07-multi-gpu.md

 # Computing in Parallel

-- Parallel computing
+- parallel computing
-    - A problem is split into smaller subtasks
+    - a problem is split into smaller subtasks
-    - Multiple subtasks are processed simultaneously using multiple CPUs/GPUS
+    - multiple subtasks are processed simultaneously using multiple GPUs

 <!-- Copyright CSC -->
  ![](img/compp.svg){.center width=40%}